-- The Evolving Universe (5 ECTS)
+- Einstein's Universe (5 ECTS)

-- Cosmic Origins (5 ECTS)
+- Quantum World (5 ECTS)

-- Astrobiology (5 ECTS)
+- Building blocks of matter (5 ECTS)

-- 2. The Programme Committee for the Bachelor's degree programmes in Biology and Life Science & Technology also has authority in the field of the Neurosciences Minor and/or its course units.
+- 2. The Programme Committee for the Bachelor's degree programmes in Biology and Life Science and Technology also has authority in the field of the Minor "Neurosciences" and/or its course units.

-The Programme Committee for the Master's degree programme in Energy & Environmental Sciences also has authority in the field of the People, Planet, Profit Minor and/or its course units.
+The Programme Committee for the Master's degree programme in Energy and Environmental Sciences also has authority in the field of the Minor "Future Planet Innovation" and/or its course units.

-The Programme Committee for the Bachelor's degree programme in Astronomy also has authority in the field of the Astronomy through Space and Time Minor and/or its course units.
+The Programme Committee for the Bachelor's degree programme in Astronomy also has authority in the field of the Minor "Astronomy through Space and Time" and/or its course units.